Tool · Investor Sam Taxes

 Example: Mortgage interest paid: 14000 $ · Property taxes paid: 6000 $ · State income taxes paid (or sales tax if higher): 5000 $ · Charitable contributions: 2000 $ · Other itemized deductions (casualty loss, etc.): 0 $ · Filing status (0 = Single, 1 = Married Filing Jointly): 0 · Gross annual income: 120000 $

-Tax saved by itemizing vs standard deduction$2,453
+Tax saved by itemizing vs standard deduction$2,398

-Your itemized total (SALT capped at $10,000)$26,000
+Your itemized total (SALT capped at $40,400 for 2026)$27,000

-Excess over standard deduction$11,000
+Excess over standard deduction$10,900

 Worked example

-A single filer with $14,000 mortgage interest, $6,000 property tax, $5,000 state income tax, and $2,000 in charitable gifts: property tax + state income tax = $11,000, but the SALT cap limits that to $10,000.
-Total itemized: $14,000 + $10,000 + $2,000 = $26,000.
-The 2025 standard deduction is $15,000.
-Excess over standard: $11,000.
-At a 22% marginal rate, itemizing saves about $2,420 in federal tax — real savings, but much less than the $28,000 headline figure suggests.
+A single filer on $120,000 with $14,000 mortgage interest, $6,000 property tax, $5,000 state income tax, and $2,000 in charitable gifts: property tax + state income tax = $11,000, comfortably below the 2026 SALT cap of $40,400, so all $11,000 is deductible — under the old $10,000 cap $1,000 of it would have been lost.
+Total itemized: $14,000 + $11,000 + $2,000 = $27,000.
+The 2026 standard deduction is $16,100.
+Excess over standard: $10,900.
+At a 22% marginal rate, itemizing saves about $2,398 in federal tax — real savings, but far less than the $27,000 headline figure suggests, because the first $16,100 of it was free anyway.

 Frequently asked questions